HaijianLiu/HaijianLiu.github.io/_posts/2017-11-24-particle-system.md

 So there will be a totally 94 particles for each fire effect.

 ## Component
-Like all the other game engines, the whole particle system is simply combined with two parts: `Emiter` and `Particle`.
+Like all the other game engines, the whole particle system is simply combined with two parts: Emiter and Particle.

 #### Emitter
 Emitter is for randomly generating Particle components.
 And here are some features currently supporting: